 For, noise measurement the meter was held approximately 1.5 m above the ground surface and at least 0.5 m away from hard reflecting surfaces such as walls.
 A set of four readings were taken per point for averaging.
-It is also anticipated from the surroundings, the project site won't be sensitive to any noise pollution as the school will be surrounded by human settlement.
-The equipment used and data collected are shown in Figure 4-4.
+The equipment used and data collected are shown in Figure 4-5.